Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Gradient-descent retractions

-Above, $\Ret^{(p)}$ denotes a retraction that asymptotically approximates $\PM$ to the $p$th order.
-For example, a perturbative retraction of order $p-1$ accomplishes this by asymptotically approximating the solution to (\ref{eq:opt1}).
-By construction, we have that
+Above, $\Ret^{(p)}$ denotes a retraction that asymptotically approximates $\PM$ to the $p^{\rm th}$ order, and $j$ is our iteration index.
+By definition, we then have that

-Note that $\PM(X_0 + \Delta t \LLo)$ is the fixed point.
-Let $\epr^{(i)} = X_i - \PM(X_0 + \Delta t \LLo)$ denote the projection-retraction error at iteration $i$.
-We may write $\|\epr^{(i)}\|$ as a function of $\epr^{(i-1)}$ by combining (\ref{eq:iter}) and (\ref{eq:retproperty}).
+Note that $\PM(X_i + \Delta t \LLo)$ is the fixed point.
+Let $\epr^{(j)} = X^{(j)} - \PM(X_i + \Delta t \LLo)$ denote the projection-retraction error at iteration $j$.
+We may write $\|\epr^{(j)}\|$ as a function of $\epr^{(j-1)}$ by combining (\ref{eq:iter}) and (\ref{eq:retproperty}).

-Above, we have used the fact that $X_0 + \Delta t \LLo \in \Mr$.
-Hence, we have shown the iteration converges geometrically at rate $p$ assuming a close enough starting point is chosen such that the sequence converges. \end{proof}
+Above, we have used the fact that $X_i + \Delta t \LLo \in \Mr$.
+Hence, we have shown the iteration converges superlinearly at rate $p$ assuming a close enough starting point is chosen such that the sequence converges. \end{proof}

+Note that a perturbative retraction of order $p-1$ may be used as $\Ret^{(p)}$ since it asymptotically approximates the solution to (\ref{eq:opt1}) and thus asymptotically approximates $\PM$ to the $p^{\rm th}$ order.

-If $X_0 + \Delta t \LLo \not \in \Mr$, we can expect to see at least linear convergence to the best low-rank approximation by iteratively applying smooth retractions; that is, assuming the iteration converges at all.
+If $X_i + \Delta t \LLo \not \in \Mr$, as a first remark, we can expect to see at least linear convergence to the best low-rank approximation by iteratively applying smooth retractions; that is, assuming the iteration converges at all.
 To see why, consider a new function $g$.